 How much time do I have to commit?

 You can volunteer weekly, every other week, monthly, or on-call.
-A minimum commitment of six months is requested.
-Most shifts are 2-3 hours.
-Most of our on-going volunteer opportunities occur during the day weekdays between 9 am and 4:30 pm and Saturdays from 9 am to 12 noon.
+A minimum general availability commitment of six months is ideal.
+Most of our on-going volunteer opportunities occur during between 9 am and 4:30 pm during the work week and on Saturdays from 9 am to 12 pm.